DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

    - Select"odm" (clientId of the application) in the "Available Clients" list and click on "Add selected" to move it to the "Assigned Clients" list

-  By default, the SCIM Groups and Users Endpoints recquires authentication.
+  By default, the SCIM Groups and Users Endpoints require authentication.

   ![SCIM Resources Tab](/images/Keycloak/scim_resources.png)